Licensing VMware NSX-v in the HTML5 Client (or Not)

 With the release of VMware vSphere 6.7, the feature parity between the legacy flex and HTML5 client is getting closer.
 In addition, with the release of VMware NSX-v 6.4.1 more VMware NSX-v features are also available in the HTML5 client (as seen below).

-I was rebuilding my homelab after I experienced an unsolvable issue after upgrading VMware NSX-v 6.3.5 to VMware NSX-v 6.4.1 and VMware vSphere 6.5U1 to VMware vSphere 6.7.
+During the process of rebuilding the homelab, I experienced an unsolvable issue after upgrading VMware NSX-v 6.3.5 to VMware NSX-v 6.4.1 and VMware vSphere 6.5U1 to VMware vSphere 6.7.
 As I do every time I rebuild my homelab, I tried to start the configuration of VMware NSX-v and forgot add my license first.
 So, I went along and added my VMware NSX for vSphere license using the following steps in HTML5 client.

 Adding the VMware NSX-v License in the HTML5 client